Suzanne is President and founder of Flatwearable Artisan Jewelry Inc.

 When John came up with the winning design, she was hooked!
 Suzanne was bending every spoon and fork she could get her hands on.
 Before long she had transformed part of her home office into a jewelry studio.
 Her jewelry designs have been very popular and the birth of a new business began.

 Being an entrepreneur, Suzanne could see the potential in John's spoon bender.
 They talked about selling a few online to see what would happen.
 Much to the amazement and delight of both John and Suzanne, the bender was a HUGE hit!
-They have sold all over the US and many other countries.
+They have sold all over the world.

-In the late winter of 2018 Suzanne began incorporating traditional silversmithing techniques into her silverware jewelry work and has developed a gorgeous line of unique jewelry that can be purchased both online and in the store.
+In the late winter of 2018 Suzanne began incorporating traditional silversmithing techniques into her silverware jewelry work and has developed a gorgeous line of unique jewelry that can be purchased online.

-Suzanne is 53 and lives in Buffalo, NY with her husband Rick and their 3 cats, Zildjian, Bella and Sabian.
+Suzanne is 57 and lives in Hamburg, NY with her husband Rick and their 6 cats, Zildjian, Bella, Sabian, Pearl, Neil, and Macallan.
 She is the mother of 2 grown children.

 Rick is the Vice President of Flatwearable Artisan Jewelry Inc.